Dulani Anuradha

-Dulani Anuradha is a Sri Lankan Sinhalese Film actress and a dancer by profession.
+Palamandadeege Dulani Anuradha Fernando popularly as Dulani Anuradha is a Sri Lankan Sinhalese Film actress and a dancer by profession.
 She is best known for the roles in films, Aba, Vijaya Kuweni and Ahelepola Kumarihami.

 Cinema career

 She primarily portrays characters in historical films and teledramas, but has also acted in fictional movies such as Sanghili and Paravarthana.
 Anuradha won a Best Actress award for her role in the film Vjaya Kuweni.
 Dulani plays the major role in most of director, Sugath Samarakoon’s films.
 She played the main role in Bahu-Barya 2 directed by Udayakantha Warnakulasooriya.